-Out of the many restaurants that I’ve been able to try in Seattle, there’s only two I wouldn’t return to.
+Out of the many restaurants that I’ve been able to try in Seattle, there are only two I wouldn’t return to.
 Skip the French, Vietnamese fusion restaurant – Stateside.
 And the seafood restaurant RockCreek.
 While neither were bad, they just weren’t exciting.
 There are too many exciting places to eat in Seattle to settle for subpar.

 While Seattle lacks clubs, upscale bars, and fancy cocktail restaurants… what you can find in the Seattle drink scene is dive bars and breweries.
 (Note: There are a couple of upscale bars/fancy cocktail restaurants).
 Read my comprehensive list on the Seattle drink scene here.